 Existing infrastructure and conducive operating environment

-The Dartbrook Coal Handling and Processing Plant has been well maintained and is in good condition since Dartbrook was placed on a care and maintenance basis in 2007.
+The Dartbrook Coal Handling and Preparation Plant has been well maintained and is in good condition since Dartbrook was placed on a care and maintenance basis in 2007.

 Surface infrastructure includes power, water and office facilities.